evcastelani/curve_detection/README.md

-# Algorithm for Curve Detection
+# Algorithm for Curve Detection (ACD-Package)

 This package is devoted for detection of shape in binarized images.
+We highlight that this package is BETA QUALITY, just for academic purposes.

-All implementations were made using [Julia Language](https://julialang.org).
-In this stage we put for testing just a rough implementation of HT.
+All implementations were made using [Julia Language](https://julialang.org) and in this  stage the code can be very rough.
+There is three algorithms implemented:
+* one based on Gauss-Newton Method
+* the HT for circle detection
+* a new hybrid algorithm based on Gauss-Newton and HT.

 For test all algorithm you need